The Morning Ritual (Evolution in M/s)

 Mistress and I both get this question a lot.
 I think the most in depth answer I’ve actually heard her give is (in a nutshell) that she encourages me to pursue passions that aren’t her.
 I thought her case was interesting, that the okayness of it all boiled down to the fact that our dynamic doesn’t take up my entire world, doesn’t cut me off from everything else completely.
 Still, a) I don’t think I agree.
 While definitely a huge upside, I’m not sure that’s it, my aha, for my view on why our dynamic is okay.
 (I also don’t think our reasons need to be exactly the same, as long as we both have them.)
 And b) it’s also not… entirely true.

 We discussed this later.
 I pointed out that there are a lot of limits on how I interact with the rest of the world, on what I can pursue.
 The big one being that I’m not allowed to be answerable to anyone who’s not her—this includes having a job, a career.
 (Which I don’t actually miss.)
-I joke that we’re so strictly monogamous, wrapped in power exchange, that even an employer would be an affair.
 And of course, without directly limiting options, the part where I do work, more than full time, for her—in domestic service, with structured timetables—which I love doing—not to mention many of our rules, do limit my options.
 (To the vanilla world, I’m just the uxorious housewife.)
 Besides that, she rather frequently threatens to ban the other things I do pursue when I express any kind of fleeting negative thought about them, and they are never to be actually top priority.
 I manage to get a lot done in my free time, within her rules, without an outside authority—but those things aren’t a right.

 She largely agreed with that when we talked about it more, mostly shrugging the obvious followup question off.